“Share The Word Project” is an on-going global art project by Seb Toussaint.

 The aim is not only to bring his art to areas where streetart is very rare or non-existant.
 Above all, the aim is to bring attention to vulnerable communities through people’s voices.
 “Share The Word Project” makes people from the outside world listen to what marginalised communities want to express.
 On social media, during exhibitions or talks, the artist explains the stories behind the words and why people chose them.

-To this day, “Share The Word Project” has taken place in Indonesia, the Philippines, Nepal, India, France, Iraq, Egypt, Ethiopia, Kenya, Niger, Colombia and Brazil.
-Seb Toussaint has painted a total of 146 different murals with words in many different scripts and languages.
-“Peace”, “Love”, “Unity” and “Freedom” have been the most chosen words worldwide, but people have also expressed words that are very specific to their culture or religion.
-The only words which Seb Toussaint refuses to paint are names of politicians or political parties, as well as words which could be seen as commercials.
+To this day, “Share The Word Project” has taken place in Indonesia, the Philippines, Nepal, India, France, Iraq, Egypt, Ethiopia, Kenya, Niger, Colombia, Brazil and Palestine.
+Seb Toussaint has painted more than 150 different murals with words in many different scripts and languages.
+To follow the project : @sebtoussaint on instagram.

 Lideta, Addis Ababa, Ethiopia